A lightly spiced apple pie cheesecake topped with sauteed apples, brown sugar streusel topping and caramel sauce. Oh and in a gingerbread crust!

 - ½ teaspoon salt

 - ½ stick unsalted butter

-- 2 tbsp lemon juice (approx the juice of ½ a lemon)
+- 2 tablespoon lemon juice approx the juice of ½ a lemon

 - Preheat your oven to 425 F.

 - Mix the crust ingredients* and press into a 9" spring-form pan, going up the sides.
 Wrap the outside of the pan with aluminum foil.
 Set crust aside while you make the filling.
 (You will want an oven-safe baking dish that will hold the spring-form pan and deep enough to hold about an inch of water).

 - In a stand mixer fitted with a paddle attachment, beat the cream cheese, sugar, ginger, flour and vanilla.
 Beat until smooth and creamy.
 Pausing the mixture and scraping the sides at least once.
 Then add eggs one at a time, beating well after each addition and scraping bowl.
 With the mixer still running slowly add the lemon juice and mix until smooth.

 - Pour the filling into the prepared crust and place into a water bath.
 (Place cake pan (which you already covered with aluminum foil) into the bottom of a deep baking dish.
 Then pour boiling water into the larger pan so that it reaches about half up the cake pan.
 Then place the whole thing into the oven).